 That includes bank statements and canceled checks, but it also includes details about who has passwords for online accounts and who knows PINs for bank cards.
 The IRS wants to see who’s paying the bills, who controls the money, and where the money is going.

 The agency will likely also request articles of incorporation or partnership contracts to get a sense of the layout of power in the company.
 Then, when the agent hones in on a potentially responsible party or parties, the IRS will request an interview with those people.

 What Is the Interview for a Trust Fund Recovery Penalty?

 There’s a lot to understand about the interview process.
 Whether you are the owner of a company or just someone the IRS thinks is responsible for the missing taxes, you may be summoned.
-This is sometimes called a Form 4180 interview.
+You might be required to complete a Form 4180 interview., to assess the full extent of your job duties and responsibilities.
+The IRS will determine responsibility based on whether an individual exercised independent judgment with regard to the business finances.
+If an employee simply pays creditors directed by their manager or boss, they generally won't be held responsible.
 Click the links for detailed information on the interview process and how to avoid an interview.

 How Can You Settle the Penalty?

 Like other types of tax liabilities, there are options to pay this penalty.
 If you don’t have the full payment, you can apply for a payment plan or an installment agreement.
 Alternatively, you can try to settle the taxes owed for less than you owe through the Offer in Compromise program or through a partial payment installment agreement.

 The important thing is to contact the IRS and set up an arrangement before the IRS tries to garnish your wages or seize your assets.
 You cannot discharge these penalties in bankruptcy.